Test details¶

 Here it is the 4 steps to link an item:

-You can directly scan the QR code of the item, or open the items you want to add to your test on the picker.
+After having clicked on the Add button, you can directly scan the QR code of the item, or open the items you want to add to your test on the picker.

 ¶